Trauma & PTSD Therapy in Toronto

 Trauma therapy focuses on resolving both emotional and physiological responses to trauma rather than only talking about the past.

 Many adults seeking trauma therapy are surprised to learn their main struggle is actually chronic anxiety driven by a sensitized nervous system.
-You can learn more about this process on my anxiety therapy in Toronto page.
+You can learn more about this on my anxiety therapy in Toronto page.

 What is Trauma and PTSD?